villarragut/small-notes/README.md

 - When visiting a note, press the transient menu binding (by default, `C-c n`) in order to:
     - Rename the note.
     - Delete the note.
-    - Link this note to another note (the links are created symetrically).
+    - Link this note to another note (together with a backlink in the latter).
-    - Unlink this note from another note.
+    - Remove a link from this note to another note (the corresponding backlink is removed automatically).
+    - Show the context of all backlinks in this note.
     - Take a screenshot and insert it.
     - Insert an image from a file.
     - Delete an image.
     - Toggle the visualization of Org links.
     - Toggle the visualization of image.
-    - Show LaTeX symbols (requires xenops).
+    - Toggle the visualization of LaTeX symbols and font (requires xenops).
-    - Show LaTeX font.

 ## Customization